andreendo/eta/README.md

 **ETA - Event Tree Algorithms to generate test sequences for composite web services**

 In this project, you can find the files related to the experimental study conducted with the aim of evaluate test sequence algorithms for composite web services.
+The contents of each folder are described as follows:

 - rawdata folder: it contains the raw data used to make the analysis of results.